 - Automated telephone processing systems

 Mr. Goldstucker has also represented clients in drafting and negotiating all manner of contract, joint-development, and patent licensing agreements.

-Mr. Goldstucker was recognized in 2017 as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Goldstucker was recognized in 2017 and 2018 as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.